-Form IT-CONSOL should be mailed to: Georgia Department of Revenue, Office of Tax Policy, Suite 15316, 1800 Century Blvd, NE, Atlanta, GA 30345.
+Form IT-CONSOL should be mailed to: Georgia Department of Revenue, Suite 15316, 1800 Century Blvd, NE, Atlanta, GA 30345.
 Please note: Tax returns should not be sent to this address.
 See "When and Where to File" for the mailing addresses.